 Welcome and Introductions

 Tim Welch, Chief Executive, Cheshire And Wirral Partnership NHS Foundation Trust

 Chair - Dr Fiona Pender, Consultant Psychologist and Clinical Director, Children and Young People’s services, Cheshire and Wirral Patnership NHS Foundation Trust

-- Navigating complexities - developing framework for supporting complex presentations in the community
+9.35am-10.00am - Navigating complexities - developing a framework for supporting complex presentations in the community

 - Dr Catriona Stewart, OBE FRSA, Advice and consultancy, Autism/women and girls/gender; Founder SWAN: Scottish Women’s Autism Network Advisor and Ambassador to Scottish Government’s #DifferentMinds

 Keynote Session 2 -